Exercise for elderly parents — safe movement that maintains independence

 The human body is honest about what it gets.
 Muscles that aren't used weaken.
 Bones that don't bear weight become fragile.
 Balance that isn't practiced deteriorates.
 Flexibility that isn't maintained constricts.
 But here's what's equally true: the body responds to almost any demand we make of it, even late in life.

-Research is clear on this.
+The CDC reports that regular physical activity in adults 65 and older reduces the risk of falls by 23 percent, lowers the rate of hip fracture by up to 40 percent, and reduces all-cause mortality by approximately 33 percent compared to sedentary peers.
 Older adults who maintain regular physical activity have better balance, stronger bones, fewer falls, lower rates of hospitalization, clearer thinking, and a stronger sense of purpose.
 They move through their days with more confidence.
 They sleep better.
 They're less likely to become isolated because they can manage the physical demands of socializing.

 The goal isn't fitness in the way you might think about it.
 Your parent doesn't need to run a 5K or look like a fitness model.
 The goal is the maintenance of function: the ability to stand up, to walk, to reach, to carry, to live without having to ask for help with tasks they've done themselves their whole lives.